scott-baxter/sisense-api-client-csharp/README.md

 # sisense-api-client-csharp
 The unofficial .NET/C# client library for the Sisense API.

-I develop this library in my spare time, so if you need an operation that is not implemented yet, please let me know and I will add it asap.
+I develop this library in my spare time, so if you need an operation that is not implemented yet, please let me know and I will add it as soon as possible.

 I'm testing this library with a Sisense Server 7.1.